Considerations for better oligonucleotide design

 IDT resident thermodynamics expert explains

 Dr Richard Owczarzy (Ohv-char’-zee), a senior researcher at IDT and an extensively published expert on nucleic acid thermodynamics, confirms that many researchers are still under the illusion that they can use a simple formula to calculate Tm—multiplying the number of GC and AT bases by a given constant.
 “But this is not how Tm works,” says Dr Owczarzy.
 “Tm is not a constant value, but is dependent on the conditions of the experiment.
 Additional factors must be considered, such as oligo concentration and the environment in which hybridization will take place.”
-Important factors that affect Tm include:
+Important factors that affect Tmare discussed in the following sections.

 Tm varies with oligonucleotide concentration.
 While folding of a single oligonucleotide is concentration independent, the Tm is strongly influenced by oligo concentration when 2 or more nucleic acid strands interact.
 Oligo concentration alone can cause Tm to vary by ±10°C. The strand that is in excess determines Tm.
 For example, in PCR/qPCR, the target concentration is usually designed to be much lower than that of the probe.
 In such situations, Tm is determined by the probe because it is in excess.